Lambda Expressions

 Lambda Without Return Type Hints

 Lines 13-14 show that type hints are optional.
-You can write lambda x: int, y: int : x * y without specifying the return type.
+A lambda can be written as lambda x: int, y: int : x * y without specifying the return type.
 Jac will infer the return type from the expression.

 Lambda with Only Return Type

 Lines 17-18 demonstrate specifying just the return type without parameters: lambda -> int : 100.
-This is useful when you want to document what the lambda returns even though it takes no inputs.
+This enables documentation of the lambda's return value even when it takes no inputs.

 Default Parameter Values